27 Jun 2019 – The White Crow

 Have been given some in capsule form by bro-in-law, Michael who also believes in the benefits.
 Doug English – a veterinarian in Australia has been doing studies for decades of the health benefits of turmeric

 Not that the stains will put me off, but will wear gloves when skinning&cutting these.
 The Chinese call them yellow-ginger when translated from Chinese, Assam is Malay.
 I add it (fresh) to some of my dishes, especially fish when it compliments the dish, ie to my taste!
 Nasi Ulam (been a long while since I last made this) is another dish where turmeric enhance the flavour.
-Have not tried it as as a paste, usually prefer spices&herbs if I can them fresh.
+Have not tried it as as a paste, usually prefer spices&herbs if I can get them fresh.

 Birthday greetings to nephews Chon&Clement and the Huang from HI who is somewhere in Thailand or China at present.
 Except for Chon’s pix the others are taken this year!